kshinoz98/Delta-Arm-Engr-3-prjt/README.md

 #CODE
 The original idea for the code was a three step process.
 ##ONE
-The code recieves inputs and maps the potentiometer values
+The code recieves inputs and maps the potentiometer values.
 ##TWO
 The code uses the DeltaKinematics library and calculates Theta 1, 2, and 3 from X, Y, and Z.
 ##THREE